Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Non-Convex Cost Functions

-As in Section~\ref{section:strongly convex}, let $V_t$ be the set of processes that compute learning parameters for iteration $t+1$ (Line~\ref{lin:approx-agree}) and $V_0$ be the processes that execute the first line.
-Similarly to Lemma~\ref{var-total-strongly-convex}, Lemma~\ref{var-total} implies the next lemma for Algorithm~\ref{alg:dis-sgd}. \begin{lemma} For any iteration $t\geq 1$ and process $i\in V_t$,
+Fix a valid execution tree $\mathcal{T}$, as in Section~\ref{section:strongly convex}, we omit the subscript of $\mathcal{T}$ throughout the proof.
+Let $V_t$, $t \geq 1$, be the set of processes that compute learning parameters for iteration $t+1$ (Line~\ref{lin:approx-agree}) and $V_0$ be the set of processes that execute the first line.
+Similarly to the strongly-convex case, following Lemma~\ref{var-total}, we have the next lemma: \begin{lemma} For every iteration $t\geq 1$ and process $i\in V_t$, $\Var \bracks*{\mathbf{g}_t^i} \leq \frac{\sigma^2}{\thresh{}}$. \end{lemma}

+The proof for external convergence uses the \emph{effective gradient}~\cite{El-MhamdiGGHR20}, which is defined as the difference between two consecutive iterations parameters.
+Formally, the effective gradient of iteration $t$ and process $i\in V_t$ is:

+We bound the difference between the effective gradient and the true gradient in each iteration, depending on the diameter of the learning parameters in the same iteration.
+This allows to prove convergence, as the effective change between two consecutive iterations is close enough to the true gradient.
+The next lemma is the analog of Lemma~\ref{var-total-non-convex} for the effective gradient.